Homemade laundry detergent is incredibly easy to make, and costs so much less than the stuff from the store. Plus, it helps fight crime!

 - Put the lid on and shake the heck out of it.

 Use: Using homemade laundry detergent is simple, even in High Efficiency machines.
-Just shake the bucket every time before use to make sure the ingredients are well-mixed, then add a tablespoon to the water as your machine fills.
-Yes, just one tablespoon — without the scary ingredients, artificial fragrances and extra water the commercial companies put in, that’s really all you need.
+Just shake the bucket every time before use to make sure the ingredients are well-mixed, then add 1-2 tablespoons to the water as your machine fills — without the scary ingredients, artificial fragrances, and extra water the commercial companies put in, that’s really all you need.
+One other thing: be sure to store your unused Borax in an air-tight container.
+When exposed to humidity or moisture, the stuff gets hard as a rock!

 Where to buy?
 Many grocery stores stock all of the ingredients you’ll need to make your own homemade laundry detergent.
 If you can’t find the ingredients in the detergent aisle, look in the cleaning section.
 I’ve also found them at hardware stores, too.
 Oh, and Walmart often stocks all three ingredients right next to each other!
-Or buy them through Amazon if you prefer.
+Or buy them through Amazon if you prefer: I’ve linked the ingredients for you below.

 Article continues below